subbu521/EVA4-1/S5/Readme.md

 * Analysis
 * After adding the GAP and removing the last BIG kernel the perameters are reduced to 8,212
 * The acuracy is increased
-* THe dropout rate is reduced to 0.15 which helps to reduce the overfitting.
+* The dropout rate is reduced to 0.15 which helps to reduce the overfitting.

 # S5 Step 5

-* Target: .
+* Target: Add rotation
 * Results
-* Parameters: 6,070
+* Parameters: 8,152
-* Best Train Accuracy: 98.58
+* Best Train Accuracy: 98.84
-* Best Test Accuracy: 97.77
+* Best Test Accuracy: 99.39
 * Analysis
-* After
+* After using rotation the model is under fitting
+* The dropout rate is reduced to 0.07 which helps to reduce the overfitting.